 I launched a YouTube channel hoping to reach a new audience, through video, with the life-giving benefits of minimalism.
 The channel just passed 250,00 subscribers—so it’s definitely working.

 I created Simple Money Magazine.
 A digital, quarterly magazine that complements Simplify Magazine by focusing exclusively on simple, practical financial advice.

-Like I said, a lot can change in seven years.
+Like I said, a lot can change in nine years.

 As you might expect, Becoming Minimalist has become much bigger than I ever anticipated with more resources to help people own less than I ever dreamt possible.

 The Becoming Minimalist team has grown to 9 active employees who help me create videos, edit articles, manage magazines, stay active on social media, bookkeeping, and provide customer support.
 Even both of my kids, now 20 & 16, are involved with the company.

 We are reaching new people, in new ways, every single day.

 With that history as the backdrop, and the fast-changing world surrounding us, I want to take a moment and offer a promise to you about this blog.
 Because there are some things that will not change.

 Becoming Minimalist exists to invite people to own less and live more.

 That was my mission 14 years ago and will be my mission going forward.
 I will not waver from it.